reponseashimwe/medqua-chatbot/README.md

 ## Project Overview

 A domain-specific AI chatbot for healthcare built using fine-tuned Transformer models (Flan-T5) to answer medical questions.
 This project demonstrates advanced NLP techniques including model fine-tuning, hyperparameter optimization, and deployment strategies.

-## Project Overview

-This is an individual project that implements a healthcare-focused chatbot using state-of-the-art Transformer models.
-The system provides medical information and answers health-related questions based on the MedQuAD dataset.

 ### Key Details